Daniel Island

 Daniel Island, South Carolina is a 4000 acre body of land located in the city of Charleston, South Carolina, United States.
 Named after its former inhabitant, the colonial governor of the Carolinas, Robert Daniell, the island is located in Berkeley County and situated between the Cooper and Wando Rivers.
 As of July 2012 it is being developed as a master-planned community complete with residential neighborhoods, parks, trails, recreational amenities and a downtown that is home to shops, restaurants, schools, churches and offices for businesses.
-Daniel Island is not technically an island, as it is connected to the mainland and not completely surrounded by water.
+Daniel Island is an island, bordered to the west by the Cooper River, the east by the Wando River, and the north by the connected Nowell and Beresford Creeks.

 History

 Daniel Island was initially inhabited by the Ittiwan people, a native tribe also commonly referred to as the Etiwan.
 In 1947, the land was purchased by the Harry Frank Guggenheim Foundation and used primarily for farming, cattle ranching, and as a private hunting retreat, the island remained undeveloped until the early 1990s when the newly constructed I-526 expressway was completed.
 At that time, the Guggenheim Foundation sponsored the development of a master plan that would guide the island’s development as a natural extension of this affluent suburb of Charleston.
 Development of the first residential properties began in 1996, and in 1997 the island was purchased by the Daniel Island Company, a developer of master-planned communities.
 Hundreds of acres of parks have since been created.